Our Clinical Academic Group (CAG) is supported by the world’s first purpose-built institute of palliative care, the Cicely Saunders Institute.

 Palliative care is the type of care that puts the person and those close to them before their disease(s).
 It is the active total care of patients with life-limiting or life-threatening illnesses.
 Control of pain, of other symptoms, and of psychological, social and spiritual problems is paramount.
 The goal of palliative care is the achievement of the best possible quality of life for patients and those important to them.
 It is applicable at any point from diagnosis onwards, can occur together with treatment aimed to cure, and includes care for patients at the end of life as well as bereavement support.

 King's Health Partners has a strong legacy of palliative care.
+In 2010, we opened the first palliative care institute in the world, the Cicely Saunders Institute, on our Denmark Hill campus.
 In 2018, we published the Palliative Care CAG Outcomes Book, demonstrating our vision for excellence in clinical care, research, and education and training.

 Dame Cicely Saunders, widely acknowledged as the founder of the modern hospice movement, trained as a nurse, a social worker and finally as a physician at St Thomas’ Hospital.
 From 1948 she was involved with the care of patients with terminal illness, lectured widely on the subject, wrote many articles, and contributed to a great number of books.
 She founded St. Christopher's Hospice in 1967 as the first academic hospice linked with clinical care, pioneering the field of palliative medicine.
 In 1977, inspired by the work at St Christopher’s Hospice, Consultant Oncologist Dr Thelma Bates set up the palliative care service at St Thomas’ Hospital; the first hospital-based palliative care service in Europe, seeing the first patient on 5 December 1977.